Dwain-Daniel/milestone-3/README.md

 <li>I have placed all pages through a HTML Validator which returned one warning</li>
 <li>I have tested my webpage using [Google Mobile Testing](https://search.google.com/test/mobile-friendly) This returned no errors</li>
 <li>I have tested the Javascript on my webpage, this returned two warnings, no errors.</li>
+<li>I have placed all pages through a Python Validator.
+It returned a Pass mark.

 <h3>Test User Stories</h3>